fossas/fossa-cli/docs/features/vendored-dependencies.md

 A "CLI license scan" runs a license scan directly on the server where you are running `fossa analyze`, and only uploads the matched license data to FOSSA's servers.

 "Archive upload" uploads the files at the specified path to a secure S3 bucket.
 We license scan the uploaded files on our servers.
-All files that do not contain licenses are then removed after 2 weeks.
+All files that do not contain licenses are then removed after 30 days.

 You can change the scan method by using the `--force-vendored-dependency-license-scan` or `--force-vendored-dependency-archive-upload` flags when invoking the CLI, or by setting the `vendoredDependencies.scanMethod` field in your `.fossa.yml` file.
 See the [.fossa.yml documentation](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-yml.md) for details.